From Schoolboy to Rose Breeder

 His roses too have won many awards around the world.
 ‘Gertrude Jekyll’ was twice voted the UK’s favourite and 28 English Roses have also been honoured with the prestigious Award of Garden Merit from the RHS.
 The garden at Albrighton, both home to David Austin and the National Collection of his English Roses, received the Award of Garden Excellence from the WFRS in 2015.

-Over 30 years of exhibiting at RHS Chelsea and RHS Hampton Court Palace, have together, resulted in 43 gold medals to date.
+Over 30 years of exhibiting at RHS Chelsea and RHS Hampton Court Palace, have together, resulted in over 46 gold medals to date.

 Apart from his passion for roses, David had a great love for literature and his sitting room was lined with bookcases filled with a great variety of books.
 The first book he wrote was The Heritage of the Rose, published in 1988.
 In 1993 he published the first edition of The English Roses, the definitive work on his own creation, which won great critical acclaim around the world.
 He especially loved poetry and published a collection of his own poems in 2014 entitled The Breathing Earth, which draws on his life experiences and his love of nature.